HewlettPackard/dlcookbook-dlbs/docs/validation/validation.md

 2. If containerized GPU based benchmarks are to be performed, validator ensures it can run `nvidia-docker --version` command.
-3. If containerized benchmarks are to be performed, validator ensures docker image exists by running `docker inspect --type=image ${exp.docker.image}`
+3. If containerized benchmarks are to be performed, validator ensures docker image exists by running `docker inspect --type=image ${exp.docker_image}`
-4. Validator checks there are no log files collisions i.e. there are no two or more benchmark experiments writing logs into same file.
+4. Validator checks there are no log file collisions i.e. there are no two or more benchmark experiments writing logs into same file.
 5. For bare metal benchmarks (it sets up environment paths and library and python paths depending on experiment parameters):